mozilla/fx-private-relay/METRICS.md

 | server event                           | fired                   | user_signed_up                                        | [Server Events][]                            |

 [Customer Satisfaction Survey]: #ctx-surveys-csat "Details for the Customer Satisfaction (CSAT) Survey"
+[Email Masks, Bundle Banner]: #ctx-emails-banner-bundle "Details for the 'Maximize your email and phone protection' banner."
 [Email Masks, Extension Banner]: #ctx-emails-banner-extension "Details for the banner to install the Relay extension"
 [Email Masks, Get Domain Link]: #ctx-emails-link-get-domain "Details for the link 'Get your own domain with Premium'"
 [Email Masks, Get Firefox Banner]: #ctx-emails-banner-firefox "Details for the banner to download the Relay extension"
 [Email Masks, Mask Details]: #ctx-emails-detail "Details for the Email Masks dashboard, opening the details for a mask."
 [Email Masks, Maximize Banner]: #ctx-emails-banner-maximize "Details for the banner 'Introducting: Relay + VPN subscription plan'."
-[Email Masks, Bundle Banner]: #ctx-emails-banner-bundle "Details for the 'Maximize your email and phone protection' banner."
-[Tips]: #ctx-tips "Details for the Tips box in a masks dashboard."
 [Email Masks, Unlimited Button]: #ctx-emails-button-unlimited "Details for the 'Get unlimited email masks' button."
 [Email Masks, Upgrade Corner Notification]: #ctx-emails-corner-upgrade "Details for the lower-right corner notification to upgrade to premium"
 [Free Onboarding]: #ctx-onboarding-free "Details for the free onboarding sequence"